7 Indoor Dog Potty Solutions for Apartments, Bad Weather, and Senior Dogs

 #3: Natural Bark Dog Potty Box

-This setup looks like a miniature dog park contained in a box.
-The bark surface provides a completely natural potty experience while keeping everything neatly contained indoors.
-The earthy texture and organic smell help dogs feel comfortable using it.
+It looks like a miniature dog park in a box.
+The bark surface provides the most natural potty experience for a dog indoors.
+Its earthy texture and smell help to make dogs feel more comfortable using it.

-To recreate this style, you would need a shallow wooden box or tray, natural bark or wood chips, and a protective liner underneath to prevent moisture from reaching the floor.
-The bark acts as an absorbent layer while still giving the dog a natural environment.
+To do this, you’d need a shallow wooden box or tray, some natural bark or wood chips and a protective liner to prevent any dampness from soaking into the floor.
+The bark layer provides an absorbent layer on top of the natural floor and gives the dog an environment he would be used to.

-A great DIY improvement is adding a mesh layer between the bark and the base of the tray.
-This allows liquids to drain downward while keeping the surface dry for your dog.
+A great Do It Yourself tip is to place a mesh layer between the bark and the base of the tray.
+This allows the liquid to drain down, while keeping the surface dry for your dog.

 📸 Photo credit: Instagram @trufflefoxie